fullstorydev/fullstory-node-sdk/README.md

   events.withOptions(options)..batchCreate(...);

-  // the original options will not be modified events..create(...); // will not use the idempotencyKey
+  // the original options will not be modified events.create(...); // will not use the idempotencyKey
 ```

 #### Batch Job Options